Skip to content

 In severe cases, medication might be prescribed, such as:

-Antihistamines.
-These medicines, taken by mouth, can help reduce itching.
-Some examples include diphenhydramine and hydroxyzine.
+• Antihistamines: These medicines, such as diphenhydramine and hydroxyzine, are taken by mouth, can help reduce itching.
 They may cause drowsiness, though some newer antihistamines don’t.

-Steroid creams.
-Applied to the skin, these help ease inflammation, itching, and swelling.
+• Steroid creams: Applied to the skin, these help ease inflammation, itching, and swelling.
 Many topical steroids are available in different strengths.
-But if overused, they can cause skin thinning and discoloration.
+If overused, they can cause skin thinning and discoloration.

 What Sets Us Apart?